Just Eat, Barry Estabrook

 Synopsis

-Over the course of three years, Estabrook tried the regimens behind the most popular diets of the past forty years--from paleo to the Master Cleanse, Whole30, Atkins, Weight Watchers, keto, gluten-free, and veganism--examining the people, claims, and science behind the fads, all while recording his mental and physical experience of following each one.
-Along the way, he discovers that the more than fifteen branded programs are derived from just three diets.
-That there are effective, scientifically valid take-aways to be cherry-picked . . . and the rest is just marketing.
-Perhaps most alarmingly, he uncovers how short-term weight loss can too often do long-term health damage that goes undetected for years.
-Estabrook contextualizes his reporting with an analysis of our culture's bizarre dieting history dating back to the late 1800s to create a thorough--and thoroughly entertaining--look at what different diets do to our bodies, why some are more effective than others, and why our relationship with food is so fraught.
+Over the course of three years, Estabrook tried the regimens behind the most popular diets of the past forty years—from paleo, keto, gluten-free, and veganism to the Master Cleanse, Whole30, Atkins, Weight Watchers—examining the people, claims, and science behind the fads, all while recording his mental and physical experience of following each one.
+Along the way, he discovered that all the branded programs are derived from just three diets.
+There are effective, scientifically valid takeaways to be cherry-picked . . . and the rest is just marketing.
+Perhaps most alarming, Estabrook uncovered how short-term weight loss can do long-term health damage that may go undetected for years.
+Estabrook contextualizes his reporting with an analysis of our culture’s bizarre dieting history, dating back to the late 1800s, to create a thorough—and thoroughly entertaining—look at what specific diets do to our bodies, why some are more effective than others, and why our relationship with food is so fraught.

-Estabrook's account is a relatable, pragmatic look into the ways we try to improve our health through dieting--and how the answer may be to just eat.
+Estabrook’s account is a relatable, pragmatic look into the ways we try to improve our health through dieting, revealing the answer may be to just eat.

 Reviews